 Very often comes up in Fighting Series.
 This situation often involves or ends with the main students from both schools eventually becoming friends or at least allies (usually after one of them defeats the other), effectively ending the feud, or turning it into a friendly rivalry (if it wasn't already) instead.

-- Being the quintessential Fighting Series (at least in Manga), Dragon Ball of course has this, with Goku learning the Turtle Style from Master Roshi, while his rival Crane Hermit's teaches his students styles of brutal assassination.
-Goku fights two members of the Crane School, Crane's brother Tao and his star pupil, Tien.
-Tien defeats Goku the first time, but, in a rare occurrence for this trope, his Heel-Face Turn begins even before Goku eventually bests him.
+- Being the quintessential Fighting Series (at least in Manga), Dragon Ball of course has this, with Goku learning the Turtle Style from the Muten Roshi, while his rival Crane Hermit's teaches his students styles of brutal assassination.
+Goku fights two members of the Crane School, the Crane Hermit's brother Tao Pai Pai and his star pupil, Tenshinhan.
+Tenshinhan defeats Goku the first time, but, in a rare occurrence for this trope, his HeelFace Turn begins even before Goku eventually bests him.

-- Turned drastically Up to Eleven in Star Wars where the Jedi and the Sith teach opposing philosophical approaches to similar martial and magical skill, and have been at each others' throats for twenty-five thousand years.
+- Star Wars: The original trilogy establishes the Light and Dark sides of the force, mastered by Yoda and Darth Sidious, respectively.
+The Jedi and the Sith teach opposing philosophical approaches to similar martial and magical skill, and have been at each others' throats for twenty-five thousand years.

 - The Gone-Away World by Nick Harkaway has a rivalry between a ninja school and a mime school.
 (Yes, the mimes are martial artists.
 Don't ask.)

 - As they draw significant influence from European Swordsmanship, (see Real Life below) the Elsabeth Soesten books have this come up quite often.
 In Bait And Switch Elsabeth and Husson nearly get into a duel over the superiority of their respective masters.

 - Bobby Wasabi's (whose local sensei is an Adult Child Big Brother Mentor) and the Black Dragons (a Cobra Kai Expy) in Kickin' It.